zuri-training/Team-109-__-Excel_comp/README.md

-# CompareX--- Zuri Project Team_109
+# CompareX--- Zuri project Team_109

 Excel file content comparism system

-Project name - compareX
+Project name - CompareX

 CompareX is a system under development to serve the following functionalities

-- convert csv file to xlsx and vice versa
+- Convert csv file to xlsx and vice versa
 - Highlight duplicates in a single file
-- remove duplicates and return return a single file
+- Remove duplicates and return return a single file
-- remove duplicates and return 2 files
+- Remove duplicates and return 2 files
-- highlight duplicates and return two files
+- Highlight duplicates and return two files

 View the live demo of the project [here](https://team-109-excel-comp.vercel.app/)